 Why did I pick the City Select?
 Here are the five reasons why I’d pick this stroller if I had to choose just one!

 Probably the main reason why I’d pick this stroller is the fact that it versatile and futureproof.
 What do I mean?

-What’s nice is that Baby Jogger also has a glider board to allow your older kid to “hitch” a ride while you push the stroller.
-This is perfect as older kids would rather not be in a stroller.
+The Baby Jogger also has a glider board to allow your older kid to “hitch” a ride while you push the stroller.
+This is perfect because older kids would rather not be in a stroller seat.

-The City Select can be set up in multiple different configurations, depending on your preference.
+The City Select can be set-up in multiple configurations, depending on your preference.
 For example, you can face the seat forward or backwards.
 Aside from a second seat, the stroller frame is also compatible with Baby Jogger bassinets and car seats, making it suitable for newborns.

-Especially if you’re frequently on the go, having a stroller that folds easily is one of the features parents tend to lookout for.
-For the City Select, all you have to do is lift the sides, and the stroller folds and locks itself!
+If you’re frequently on the go, having a stroller that folds easily is one of the features parents tend to look for.
+Regarding the City Select, all you have to do is lift the sides, and the stroller folds and locks itself!

 Rear Wheels are Air-Filled

-Unlike most non-jogging strollers which are equipped with plastic wheels, the City Select has air-filled rear wheels, making them more durable and will handle different surfaces well.
+Unlike most non-jogging strollers, which are equipped with plastic wheels, the City Select has air-filled rear wheels, making them more durable and able to handle different surfaces.

 Adjustable Handle Bar

-The City Select has an adjustable handle bar that allows you to easily adjust the height of its handle bar such that it will easily accommodate parents with varying heights.
+The City Select has an adjustable handle bar to easily accommodate parents with varying heights.
 This is often a struggle for taller parents who usually have to hunch forward in order to push the stroller.